 Frequently Asked Questions

-Some key considerations include considering what business structure you will start the business under.
-You will also need to secure and sign a commercial lease and ensure that you have complied with all council and food safety regulations.
+Some key considerations include whether you will buy an existing business are start your own from scratch.
+If the latter, consider what business structure you will start the business under.
+You will also need to secure and sign a commercial lease and ensure you have complied with all council and food safety regulations.
+Choosing the right locations is also essential, and you should consider the target market for your new cafe.

 You will need to decide whether you want to employ staff on a full-time, part-time or casual basis.
 Additionally, it is important to ensure that you pay your staff in accordance with the relevant Fair Work Award, outlining the minimum rates of pay.